ianagbip1oti/ProC/README.md

 - optional: actual module system
 - optional: package manager for modules

-Additional requirements upon further discussion
+Additional requirements upon further discussion:

 - Static Typing
 - Compiled (Note, I believe this will be possible to add, even with initially being an interpreted language)